rrrutledge/introduction-to-innersource/outline.md

     * Voluntary Code Contribution
     * Prioritized Mentorship

-This presentation should also introduce the concept of the Orioles, encouraging and teaching their viewing and usage.
+This presentation should also introduce the concept of the learning path, encouraging and teaching their viewing and usage.

 # Audience